 Both the 6D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the 100D was followed by the Canon 200D.

 So how do things add up?
-Is the Canon 6D better than the Canon 100D or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 6D or the Canon 100D – has the upper hand?
+The listing below highlights the relative strengths of the two models.